grantralls/LinkedListjs/README.md

 # Compatibility

 This is designed to be compatible with ES2017.
-This works best (at the time of writing) with Node 9, 10, and 11.
+This works best (at the time of writing) with Node 10+.

 ---